 We took the activity outside but you could play indoors on a protected table, in a sink, or water table.

 The end result of colorful foam is so beautiful!
 Kids can’t help but reach their hands in to explore so you might want to add spoons and bowls for further exploration!

 Fine motor skills are required any time children are using their hands and wrists.
-In this activity children are using fine motor skills when they:
+In this activity children are working on their fine motor skills when they:

 - Help mix up the baking soda mixture used in the molds.

 - Shake up the bottles of vinegar and dish soap.

 - Squeeze the bottles to create the fun foaming action.

 - Reach into the foam to grasp and manipulate the ocean creatures.

 BIO: Devany LeDrew is a former kindergarten teacher who writes at Still Playing School where she shares play based learning activities.
 She specializes in fine motor activities and has co-authored the book 99 Fine Motor Ideas!
 Follow Still Playing School on Facebook, Pinterest, and Twitter!